QuentinRougemont/coho_ldscp_genomics/README.md

 2. identify outliers

-outliers were identified in step 5 or step 7 for the RDA
+outliers were identified in the steps above for the RDA

-3. test for how outlier responds in a parallel and how they are shared spatially:
+3. test for how outlier (GEA and Fst/PBS) are influenced by recombination:

 Look at the script

 ```
-00-scripts/gea/05.Figure4.R
+00-scripts/recombination/association_recombination_GEA.R
 ```

-I'll doucment all this later

-(To fill)
+This will allow to perform statistical test:

+	* wilcoxon test of difference in mean recombination rate between outliers vs neutral region
+	* mixed models test

+A plot like the one in FigS15 will be produced.

+In addition it is possible to explore this by considering either:
+	* shared outliers between LFMM & RDA
+	* RDA only outliers
+	* LFMM only outliers

+	* outliers that fall into areas of residual tetraploidy can be investigated separately as well since there's less variance in recombination in these region

-## 9. looking for candidate
+## 10. looking for candidate
   * No GO enrichment instead I only use SNPeff and look for meaningfull outliers.

-## 10. Other stuff
+## 11. Other stuff
  * below is a zoomable map for BC/Thompson/HaidaGwaii that include all sample sites used here.
  * may be usefull for users
  * This map was obtained with very simple code in R